gregoire-cousin-idnow/webcore-idnow-configuration/README.md

 ### Implementation Note

-This system uses a hybrid approach where the frontend presents a version-first UI but interacts with a backend that uses a shortname-first API structure.
-This approach allows for a better user experience while maintaining compatibility with the existing backend.
+This system uses a true version-first approach where both the frontend and backend treat versions as top-level entities.
+This approach provides a more intuitive user experience and a cleaner API structure.

 **Current Implementation:**
-- Versions are presented as top-level entities in the UI
+- Versions are treated as top-level entities in both the UI and API
-- Behind the scenes, each version is associated with at least one shortname
+- Versions can exist independently without any shortnames
-- When creating a version, a default shortname with the same name is automatically created
+- Shortnames can be added to versions explicitly when needed
-- When retrieving all versions, the system aggregates versions across all shortnames
+- Each version can be associated with multiple shortnames

-**Future Backend Updates:**
+- Each shortname-version combination can have its own set of configurations

-The backend will eventually be updated to support true version-first endpoints that match the frontend design.
+This is a significant change from the previous approach where creating a version would automatically create a shortname.
+Now, you must explicitly add shortnames to versions when needed.

 ### Frontend and Backend Interaction